theborakompanioni/bitcoin-spring-boot-starter/spring-bitcoin-fee/readme.md

 ### bitcoiner.live API
 - [`https://bitcoiner.live/api/fees/estimates/latest`](https://bitcoiner.live/api/fees/estimates/latest)

-Unit of measurement: **`sat/vByte`**
+- Unit of measurement: **`sat/vByte`**
+- Last check: 2020-11-15

-License: Attribution-NonCommercial-ShareAlike 4.0 International License.
+- License: Attribution-NonCommercial-ShareAlike 4.0 International License.

-Note: It is free for non-commercial use.
+- Note: It is free for non-commercial use.
 If you'd like a commercial license or if you anticipate to make a lot of requests, please just get in touch before!

 ```json
 {